sarm08/CTFs/TryHackMe/complete_beginner_path/vulnversity/README.md

 **Answer**: .php

 #### To identify which extensions are not blocked, we're going to fuzz the upload form.
 Run this attack, what extension is allowed?
-Following the steps given, we were able to replicate the attack, and find a successful extension.
+Following the steps given, we were able to replicate the attack, and find a successful extension (.phtml), note that the response length for this one is different than the others.
 ![burp](./images/burp.png)

 **Answer**: .phtml